megalus/django-github-sso/docs/troubleshooting.md

 ??? question "Admin Message: _**State Mismatched.
 Time expired?**_"
-    This error occurs when the user is redirected to the Google login page and then returns to the Django login page but original state are not found.
+    This error occurs when the user is redirected to the Google login page and then returns to the Django login page but original state are not found or session was expired.
 Please check if the browser has the anonymous session created by Django.

 ??? question "Admin Message: _**User not allowed to login**_"
     Please check your filters, some combinations can filter all users.
 Use the option `GITHUB_SSO_SHOW_ADDITIONAL_ERROR_MESSAGES`